Comingle/OSSex/README.md

 dev.runPattern(int* pattern, unsigned int patternLength);
 ```

-`runPattern` allows you to run a sequence of outputs at given power levels for given time durations. `pattern` is a two-dimensional array `p[m][3]`, where `m` is the number of steps in the sequence, and each step is a 3-element array consisting of:
+`runPattern` allows you to set a sequence of outputs at given power levels for given time durations. `pattern` is a two-dimensional array `p[m][3]`, where `m` is the number of steps in the sequence, and each step is a 3-element array consisting of:
 ```
 {outNumber, powerLevel, timeInMillis}
 ```